greenszpila/aws_ec2/README.md

 ### Debian 10
 `terraform apply -var-file deb.tfvars`

-### Suse11
+### Suse12 SP5
 `terraform apply -var-file suse12.tfvars`

+### Suse15 SP1
+`terraform apply -var-file suse15.tfvars`

 ### Ubuntu20
 `terraform apply -var-file ubuntu20.tfvars`

-Get the default user name for the AMI that you used to launch your instance:
+The output command will generate the ssh connect command including the default user or the AMI that you used to launch your instance, key name and the IP.
+For your reference:
 For Amazon Linux 2 or the Amazon Linux AMI, the user name is ec2-user.
 For a CentOS AMI, the user name is centos or ec2-user.
 For a Debian AMI, the user name is admin.